Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 Weather Impact on Fishing Activity

-Current weather patterns significantly influence texoma fishing report weekly success rates.
-Morning temperatures in the low 70s create perfect conditions for aggressive topwater feeding until about 9 AM.
-As air temperatures climb into the mid-90s, fish move deeper and become less active near the surface.
+Current spring weather patterns significantly influence texoma fishing report weekly success rates.
+Morning temperatures in the upper 40s to mid-50s create perfect conditions for slow presentations and live bait fishing until about 9 AM.
+As air temperatures climb into the 60s and 70s, fish become more active and willing to chase moving baits.

 Weather FactorImpact on FishingBest Adjustment